Akhil-Sangaonkar/Exercise-Detection-dataset/README.md

      ```bash
      jupyter notebook
      ```
-   - In the Jupyter dashboard, open `loan.ipynb` and execute the cells to run the notebook.
+   - In the Jupyter dashboard, open `ExerciseDetection.ipynb` and execute the cells to run the notebook.